cdapio/cdap/cdap-docs/examples-manual/source/examples/clicks-and-views.rst

 Starting the MapReduce
 ----------------------
-The MapReduce will write to a partition based upon its logical start time, when it is run.
+The MapReduce will write to a partition based upon its logical start time when it is run.

 - Using the CDAP UI, go to the |application-overview|, click |example-mapreduce-italic| to get to the MapReduce detail page, then click